peterpanda00/PacketInspector-Timelining-/README.md

 ## Overview

 This tool captures network traffic using `tshark`, analyzes the captured data with `NetworkMinerCLI`, extracts artifacts, and generates a timeline of extracted artifacts with timestamps.
-The timeline is saved as a CSV file with columns for `Location`, `Artifact`, `Artifact Type`, and `Timestamp`.
+The timeline is saved as a CSV file with columns for `Location`, `Artifact`, `Artifact Type`, `Timestamp`, and  `Host IP`.

 ## Prerequisites